Troia, Apulia: History

 According to the legend, Troia (Aecae) was founded by the Greek hero Diomedes, who had destroyed the ancient Troy.

 Aecae was mentioned both by Polybius and Livy, during the military operations of Hannibal and Quintus Fabius Maximus Verrucosus in Apulia.
 In common with many other Apulian cities it had joined the Carthaginians after the battle of Cannae, but was recovered by Fabius Maximus in 214 BC, though not without a regular siege.
 Pliny also enumerates the Aecani among the inland towns of Apulia (iii.
 11); but its position is more clearly determined by the Itineraries, which place it on the Appian Way between Aequum Tuticum and Herdonia, at a distance of 18 to 19 mi from the latter city.
 This interval exactly accords with the position of the modern city of Troia, and confirms the statements of several chroniclers of the Middle Ages, that the latter was founded about the beginning of the 11th century, on the ruins of the ancient Aecae.

-Cluverius erroneously identified Aecae with Accadia, a village in the Daunian Mountains south of Bovino; but his error was rectified by Holstenius.
+Cluverius (1580–1622) erroneously identified Aecae with Accadia, a village in the Daunian Mountains south of Bovino; but his error was rectified by Holstenius.

 Troia is an episcopal see, and a place of some consideration; it stands on a hill of moderate elevation, rising above the fertile plain of Apulia, and is 15 km south of Lucera, and 22 km southwest of Foggia.

 The current Troia was founded as a fortified town in Apulia in 1018 by Basil Boioannes.
 It defended the entrance into the Apulian plain from the Normans.
 Until overshadowed by Foggia, it was an important strategic town in southern Italy, and was several times besieged, notably, by the emperors Henry II and Frederick II.
 After the latter's fall, it sided for the Angevines, and later, against the former, for the Aragonese.

-After the unification of Southern Italy (1861), Troia rebelled and the Savoy troops intervened with the use of cannons.
+After the unification of Southern Italy in 1861, Troia rebelled and the Savoy troops intervened with the use of cannons.